alondattner/qbittorrent-port-updater/README.md

 Place the script in the same folder as your `docker-compose.yml`.

-## Done
+### 3. Start your stack.

-Start your stack. qBittorrent will always use the correct forwarded port.
+qBittorrent will always use the correct forwarded port.